pikvm/pikvm/docs/v3_illustrated_install_instructions.md

 # Step 6

-Turn bottom of the case upside down, install the 2 bottom plastic risors, its best to install in a wing formation.
-Top first by inserting the bottom top screws then slide the bottom part aligning the plastic to the holes then inserting the screwes.
+Turn the bottom of the case upside down, install the 2 bottom plastic risers, it's best to install in a wing formation.
+Top first by inserting the bottom top screws then slide the bottom part aligning the plastic to the holes then inserting the screws.
 At this point its OK to tighten the bottom screws.
 There is no need to use force, just tighten enough to prohibit movement.

 <img src="HAT_install_plastic_risers_bottom.jpg" width="400" />

 # Step 7

-Take the plastic OLED holder, turn the OLED over where the back side is facing you and insert at an angle so as to create a space between the OLED and holder arm, take a flat head screw driver (medium normal) and twist it enough so you can clear the electonics on the bottom of the OLED and continue to gently slide in the remaining OLED till its fully inserted.
+Take the plastic OLED holder, turn the OLED over where the back side is facing you and insert at an angle so as to create a space between the OLED and holder arm, take a flat head screwdriver (medium normal) and twist it enough so you can clear the electronics on the bottom of the OLED and continue to gently slide in the remaining OLED till its fully inserted.

-!!! warning "Becareful on handling this display, slight pressure will damage the OLED, however in the event that this does happen replacements are cheap and can be found in most electronic stores or Amazon, look for any IIC (I2C) .91 inch display for Arduino"
+!!! warning "Be careful on handling this display, slight pressure will damage the OLED, however in the event that this does happen replacements are cheap and can be found in most electronic stores or Amazon, look for any IIC (I2C) .91 inch display for Arduino"

 # Step 8